realm/realm-swift-samples/SyncConnectionStateErrorReset/README.md

 ## Example use cases

-This project implements a simple example App which showcase the following use cases:
+This project implements a simple example App which showcases the following use cases:
-* Listening user state changes (logged in, logout, or removed).
+* Listening for user state changes (logged in, logged out, or removed).
 * Listening if the underlying sync session state, is active, inactive or invalid.
 * Listening if the underlying sync session connection state is connecting, connected, disconnected.
 * Listening for sync errors using sync's error handler.